plotly/plotly.py/README.md

 and orca can be installed according to the instructions in the [orca README](https://github.com/plotly/orca).

+#### Troubleshooting
+##### Wrong Executable found
+If you get an error message stating that the `orca` executable that was found is not valid, this may be because another executable with the same name was found on your system.
+Please specify the complete path to the Plotly-Orca binary that you downloaded (for instance in the Miniconda folder) with the following command:

+`plotly.io.orca.config.executable = '/home/your_name/miniconda3/bin/orca'`

 ### Extended Geo Support
 Some plotly.py features rely on fairly large geographic shape files.
 The county choropleth figure factory is one such example.
 These shape files are distributed as a